KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ###**Imagery**

-Contains all the infra red aerial imagery as input
+Contains all the infra-red aerial imagery as input

 The data is prepped by:
 1. creating a mosaic to merge all the images

-2. save to geodatabase
+Notes:
+Make sure to change the output_location_ir to the folder matching the workspace environment

 ##**Step two | Image Classification**